 Dr. Jackson's daughter, whom we last saw comatose in the episode "Mask," has died.

-When Olivia and Elliott arrive at the Swing Set, Suzette asks who they were invited by and Olivia says, "A friend of my husband, Jerry Bullard."
+Nitpick: When Olivia and Elliot arrive at the Swing Set, Suzette asks who invited them.
+Olivia says, "A friend of my husband, Jerry Bullard."
 A few minutes later the couple with Olivia also asks who extended her the invitation and again she says it was Jerry Bullard.
 Neither Suzette nor the couple corrected Olivia about not using last names and both seemed to know Jerry as Jerry Bullard, but when they question Jerry's wife about the last name of Doug, another member, she says, "No one knows last names there."

-In one scene where Detectives Benson and Tutuola go after two suspects, Damon Merced and Lakeisha Watkins, there is a scene error where Benson has Lakeisha in a neck grip, another scene shows Lakeisha walking off and then another scene shows her in the grip again.
+Goof: In one scene, where Detectives Benson and Tutuola go after two suspects - Damon Merced and Lakeisha Watkins - there is a scene error where Benson has Lakeisha in a neck grip, another scene shows Lakeisha walking off and then another scene shows her in the grip again.

-When the detectives are reviewing the PowerPoint, we can see that the descriptions for Brett, Kevin, Tommy, Victor, and TJ are the same.
+Nitpick: When the detectives review the PowerPoint, the descriptions for Brett, Kevin, Tommy, Victor, and TJ are the same.
 Only the name on the first line changes.
 The next two names do not change, and read "Danny."

 Olivia Benson always wears two necklaces, one of which is her "fearlessness" necklace to represent The Joyful Heart Foundation.
 In the ending scene of the episode, she is only wearing the round necklace.
 The "fearlessness" necklace is on the victim friend of Olivia, FBI Agent Dana Lewis, as she confronts the man responsible for her rape.